anentree/mouse-keybind-plugin/README.md

 ## Buy Me A Coffee

-If this plugin is useful, you can buy me a coffee:
+Enjoying the plugin?
+You can support my work by buying me a coffee!:

 - &#9749; [Buy me a coffee on PayPal](https://www.paypal.com/paypalme/DavidDesousa13) (@DavidDesousa13)